Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 8. Create Linked services:
     1. Create the Azure Storage Linked service:
          1. Click **New Data Store** and choose **Azure Storage**.
-         2. Replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) (available in the resources folder of this git repository).
+         2. Replace the content in the editor with the content in [AzureStorageLinkedService.json](resource/AzureDataFactory/AzureStorageLinkedService.json) (available in the resource folder of this git repository).
          3. Replace "[unique]" with your unique string and "[Key]" with your storage key.
          4. Click the up arrow button to deploy this linked service.
     2. Create the Azure SQL DW Linked service:
          1. Click **New Data Store** and choose **Azure SQL Data Warehouse**.
-         2. Replace the content in the editor with the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) (available in the resources folder of this git repository).
+         2. Replace the content in the editor with the content in [AzureSqlDWLinkedService.json](resource/AzureDataFactory/AzureSqlDWLinkedService.json) (available in the resource folder of this git repository).
          3. Replace "[unique]" with your unique string and "[User]" and "[password]" with the values you chose earlier (recorded in the SQL Data Warehouse memo table).
 Note that there are two instances of "[unique]".
          4. Click the up arrow button to deploy this linked service.
     3. Create the Azure ML Linked Service:
          1. Click **New Compute** and choose **Azure ML**.
-         2. Replace the content in the editor with the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) (available in the resources folder of this git repository).
+         2. Replace the content in the editor with the content in [AzureMLLinkedService.json](resource/AzureDataFactory/AzureMLLinkedService.json) (available in the resource folder of this git repository).
          3. Replace  the content in "mlEndpoint" and "apikey" with the values recorded in the Azure ML memo table.
          4. Click the up arrow button to deploy this linked service.
 9. Create the datasets:
     1. Create the Azure Blob Storage dataset:
          1. Click **New Dataset** and choose ***Azure Blob Storage***.
-         2. Replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) (available in the resources folder of this git repository).
+         2. Replace the content in the editor with the content in [AzureBlobDataset.json](resource/AzureDataFactory/AzureBlobDataset.json) (available in the resource folder of this git repository).
          3. Click the up arrow button to deploy the dataset.
     1. Create the user dataset:
          1. Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
-         2. Replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) (available in the resources folder of this git repository).
+         2. Replace the content in the editor with the content in [AzureSqlDWInputUser.json](resource/AzureDataFactory/AzureSqlDWInputUser.json) (available in the resource folder of this git repository).
          3. Click the up arrow button to deploy the dataset.
     1. Create the activity dataset:
         1. Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
-        2. Replace the content in the editor with the content in [AzureSqlDWInputActivity.json](resource/AzureDataFactory/AzureSqlDWInputActivity.json) (available in the resources folder of this git repository).
+        2. Replace the content in the editor with the content in [AzureSqlDWInputActivity.json](resource/AzureDataFactory/AzureSqlDWInputActivity.json) (available in the resource folder of this git repository).
         3. Click the up arrow button to deploy the dataset.
     1. Create the prediction dataset:
         1. Click **New Dataset** and choose ***Azure SQL Data Warehouse***.
-        2. Replace the content in the editor with the content in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) (available in the resources folder of this git repository).
+        2. Replace the content in the editor with the content in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) (available in the resource folder of this git repository).
         3. Click the up arrow button to deploy the solution.
 10. Create the pipelines:
     1. Create the pipeline from SQL Data Warehouse to Azure ML:
         1. Right-click **Drafts** and choose ***New pipeline***.
-        2. Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) (available in the resources folder of this git repository) to the editor.
+        2. Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) (available in the resource folder of this git repository) to the editor.
         3. Replace "[unique]" with your unique string and  "[User]" and "[password]" with the values chosen earlier (recorded in the Azure SQL Data Warehouse memo table).
         4. Specify an active period for the pipeline.
 You should use the current UTC time as the start time.
 Our data-generating web job will create data every 15 minutes for up to 15 hours, so it is not necessary to choose a duration longer than fifteen hours.
 As an example, if the current UTC time were midnight on December 1, 2016, one would enter: